This document lists the system requirements for using labs in Cloud Academy. This document contains the following sections:

 - Apple Safari

-Microsoft Internet Explorer is not fully supported at this time, so some functionality may not work as intended.
+Microsoft Internet Explorer and the original version of Microsoft Edge (pre-chromium) are not fully supported at this time, so some functionality may not work as intended.

 We recommend at least a DSL-quality connection: 3MB/s of bandwidth and 300ms of latency.
 To check your internet connection bandwidth, visit http://www.speedtest.net/.